 The Incarnation is the means of our redemption.
 We are made in God’s image, but in the Fall, which was engineered by the devil, that image becomes deformed.
 The deformed image brings death.
 In the Incarnation, God unites himself to our nature, thereby restoring that image.
 For Leo, as for most of the ancient church, salvation is not an individualized activity.
 The redemption worked by the Incarnation is not on an individualized level but on the metalevel of that human nature common to all humanity.

 Although God presumably could have chosen another means to free us from bondage, God takes our form and our nature to do battle with the devil, for that is only fair.
 The devil caused the first person to sin, and therefore a person needs to fight back and take back humanity’s humanity.
 It is God, in our form, who fights and conquers the devil who has fought and conquered us.

 The first to know of this great event is Mary.
 (You cannot have a Christmas sermon without Mary.)
 Mary, who with great joy and faith, becomes the instrument that brings about humanity’s redemption.
-Mary’s faith and humility is an example for us.
-At this time of Christmas, we should be as Mary for the cosmos is pregnant with our salvation.
+Mary’s faith and humility are an example for us.
+At this time of Christmas, we should be like Mary for the cosmos is pregnant with our salvation.

 Section 2 – The Mystery of the Incarnation